Student Spotlight: Nahiris Bahamón Fernández

 In addition to receiving her first Jack Kent Cooke Foundation Scholarship, Bahamón Fernández also was one of only 20 community college students in the United States to earn a prestigious $5,000 Guistwhite Scholarship, which is based on academic achievement and participation in Phi Theta Kappa, the international honor society of community colleges.
 She was named scond team of the All-USA Community and Junior Colleges Academic Team, and she was an Honors Scholar at COD.

-While at the University of Madison, Bahamón Fernández was on the Dean's list and graduated with distinction.
-Now she prepares to study medicine and earn an MD/MPH dual degree, with the hopes of becoming a primary care physician and working internationally.
+While at the University of Madison, Bahamón Fernández was on the Dean’s list and graduated with distinction.
+She took a year off after graduation and served in Americorps as a health education in a community health center in Chicago.
+At BU, she is pursuing an MD/MPH dual degree with the hopes of becoming a primary care physician and working internationally.

 As for current College of DuPage students, Bahamón Fernández advises them to never give up on what they really want to become.